Journey Beyond, Australia – an overview

 Date: 12th March 2019

-Journey Beyond, the Australia tourism operator and parent company of Great Southern Rail, has been busy purchasing quality experiences, adding to their travel portfolio.
-The company’s aim is simple – they wish to offer travellers authentic cross continental Australian holiday experiences that are easy to select and book.
+Journey Beyond, the Australian tourism operator and parent company of Journey Beyond Rail Expeditions, has been busy purchasing quality experiences, adding to their impressive travel portfolio.
+The company’s aim is simple – to offer travellers authentic cross continental Australian holidays.
+Featuring rail and marine experiences, accommodation and attractions, these holidays are easy to select and book.
+Journey Beyond’s growth has been such that they are now in a position to offer unforgettable experiences across every one of Australia’s states and territories.

 The three newest additions to their portfolio are: